brodieG/aammrtf/README.md

 ## Background

 R provides built-in facilities for testing R packages.
-In particular, R scripts in the "tests" package subfolder are run as part of `R CMD check`.
-Scripts that produce errors via e.g. `stop` cause the checks to fail.
+R scripts in the "tests" package subfolder are run as part of `R CMD check`, and any errors therein cause the checks to fail.
 Third party testing frameworks use this mechanism to launch themselves and run tests.

-In addition to running the scripts R captures their output, **and** if a reference output was previously saved, presents the differences between them.
+A feature that is less well-known is that R also captures test script output, **and** if a reference output was previously saved, presents the differences between them.
+Output differences alone are insufficient to fail tests.
-Output differences alone are insufficient to fail tests.  `aammrtf` changes this so that output differences cause tests to fail.
-This small change transforms the built-in R test tools into a surprisingly powerful snapshot test framework.
+`aammrtf` changes this so that output differences cause tests to fail.
+This small change transmogrifies the built-in R test tools into a powerful snapshot test framework.
 There are [caveats](#caveats) you should familiarize yourself with prior to using `aammrtf`.

 I [wanted](#really-why) a zero **build**-time dependency snapshot-centric test.
 To achieve this I traded some convenience for minimalism.
-At its most basic, `aammrtf` is a thirteen line script.
+In its most basic form, `aammrtf` is a thirteen line script.

 ## Snapshot Testing

 ### What Is It?

-Meaningful testing of user-level functionality usually produces non-trivial outputs, and usually many of them.
-It is critical that testing of such output be easy so that user-level functionality is well tested.
-For example, suppose we write a function that transposes matrices.
-Traditional assertion testing might look like:
+Meaningful tests of user-level functionality produce non-trivial outputs.
+Snapshots make it easy to test for regressions in them.
+For example, to test a function that transposes matrices with traditional assertions we might use:

 ```{r}
 input <- matrix(1:6, nrow=2)